lstoll/throne/README.md

   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

-== Copyright
+# Copyright

-Copyright (c) 2009 Lincoln Stoll.
+Copyright (c) 2009 Lincoln Stoll, Ben Schwarz.
 See LICENSE for details.